I have a friend, we'll call her Susie, and every year she gets a massive tax refund check. (to be fair, I have many friends like this and so do you)

 It's bad math but good personal finance.

-There are some who say that you can't cater and offer feel-good advice at the cost of offering good advice.
+Some say that you can't cater and offer feel-good advice at the cost of offering good advice.
 And they're right… to a certain extent.

 The debt snowball is a popular idea because it gets better results for some people than the debt avalanche.
 It is not mathematically optimal if you follow everything exactly, but it could be optimal for your personality.
 Let us remember that credit card debt, in the first place, is not mathematically optimal!
 No one says “hey, I want to pay 18% interest on a slice of pizza!”